Ascendo DataVault stores confidential information related to credit cards, bank accounts, logins, memberships, etc. in a secure format.

 The last type of live link is an internet site address or URL.
 If you enter a field beginning with "http://", DataVault will assume it is a URL and store it as a live link.
 If you tap on the field, DataVault prompt you for confirmation, then launch Safari and go to the URL stored in DataVault.

-The following example illustrates how to login to a Gmail account using DataVault version 4.3 or above on a device running iOS version 4 or above.
+The following example illustrates how to login to a Gmail account.
 The DataVault security settings for this example are Security Time Out enabled, Time Out Action set to Lock and Auto-Lock set to No.

 DataVault Logins allow you to open a website and automatically fill in the username and password.
 Logins appear in List View and Folder View along side of Items but they have different characteristics.